 Dermatomyositis is a severe, systemic auto-immune disease where your muscles attack themselves and self-destruct.
 It also, as the name suggests, attacks your skin and can also cause fibrosis in your lungs.
 Treatment is available but can be tricky.
-My case is considered severe and has been somewhat resistant to treatment but I’m lucky that my doctors keep plucking rabbits out of their hat, coming up with something new.
+My case is considered severe and has been somewhat resistant to treatment.
+However, I’m lucky that my doctors keep plucking rabbits out of their hat, coming up with something new.
 I have been in remission for 2 years and am currently doing very well for me.

 As I said, dermatomyositis is my blessing and my curse.

-This, I’m sure you’ll agree, it’s a complex balancing act.
+This, I’m sure you’ll agree, is a complex balancing act.
 However, dermatomyositis doesn’t understand love, relationships, priorities dream or goals.
 It just stampedes over the lot of it and when it flares up, even the best time management in the world, can’t save you.